How to Homeschool While Living Overseas

 Citizens’ High School

 Since 1981, Citizens’ High School provides quality coursework for people to earn an actual high school diploma, not a GED, from an Accredited High School Program.
 Citizens’ High School serves a wide variety of special groups: teenagers from home school families in all 50 states; children of American families living overseas; students unable to pursue their education in a resident setting due to unique personal situations, family or work commitments, illness, or handicaps; and professional athletes and entertainers.
-The program is designed for self-paced learning, with no school-imposed time constraints for completing a course.
 Citizens’ High School provides a 9th – 12th grade high school diploma program accredited by the Accrediting Commission of the Distance Education and Training Council.

-When using a distance learning school, keep in mind that unlike a traditional school, the only person responsible for making sure grades and transcripts are complete is you.
-Homeschooling requires more than just teaching on your part; it requires following up with the distance school to make sure your child’s work has been received, evaluated and given a documented grade.
-And continue to follow up until you know that the school on the other end has done their job.
+When using a distance learning school, keep in mind that, unlike a traditional school, the only person responsible for making sure grades and transcripts are complete is you.
+Homeschooling requires more than just teaching on your part; it requires following up with the distance school to make sure your child’s work has been received, evaluated, and given a documented grade.
+And continue to follow up until you know that the school on the other end has done its job.

 What Does “Accreditation” Mean?

-It means that the homeschool has been inspected by an outside, independent agency who has determined it to meet accepted standards for schools.
+It means that the homeschool or homeschool academy has been inspected by an outside, independent agency that has determined it to meet accepted standards for schools.
 These standards include the seriousness of the course of studies, the managing of academic records, accounting practices, and business practices.

-What do I Need to Begin Homeschooling overseas?
+What do I Need to Begin Homeschool Overseas?

 1. A teacher